A great way to get high-reputation backlinks to your site and publicity in solid Australian media is to write newsworthy articles.

 But first: find the editor or submission page.
 Remember, you want to build a relationship with them (not burn through favours) and a vital contact in your area will pay dividends over time.

 Go to LinkedIn and Twitter to find magazine editors.
-Use the search function with the keyword #editor near Australia.
+Use the search function with the keyword #editor and location: Australia.

 Or if you’re trying to get comments into a story, then you’ll look for journalists.